Social Icons

 Directed by Nikita Argunov

-I like the way Coma starts along the paths of science fiction sucking you into its own world, where you settle into the idea that another world exist which is identical to ours.
-In this world everything there exist because of memories of the people living in it.
-These people in this world are all coma patients.
-At this point the first question that crossed my mind is that, how is it possible that all the coma patients in the world meet at one place?
-I started to get invested in the idea that maybe all humans are connected in some sort of dream state connection which ties us all together.
-And when people are in a coma, they are stuck in that dream state and there they meet other people, stuck in the same dream state.
+Coma starts out strong, pulling you into its unique sci-fi world—a world that mirrors our own but operates on an entirely different set of rules.
+In this world, everything exists because of the memories of the people living in it, and those people are all coma patients.
+At this point, the first question that crossed my mind was, How is it possible that all the coma patients in the world end up in the same place?
+I started to get invested in the idea that maybe all humans are connected in some sort of dream-state network that ties us together.
+Perhaps, when people fall into comas, they become trapped in this shared dream world where they meet others in the same condition.

 Reservoir Dogs (1992)